 3. Eliminate silos

-Companies often say they don’t have silos.
-But that’s usually not true.
+Companies often claim to operate without silos.
+In reality, most organizations struggle with departmental separation.
 And, if revenue leaders don’t proactively work to identify and eliminate them, their sales initiatives will fail.

 When it comes to attaining sales and marketing alignment, leadership should ensure that the sales and marketing teams aren’t siloed from the rest of the company.
 When this happens, other teams like operations and finance gauge performance and allocate budgets based on fragmented information instead of concrete data.